GoogleCloudPlatform/google-cloud-eclipse/TESTPLAN.md

 # Create a project

 1. File > New > Project...
 1. In the Wizards: text field begin typing "Goo".
-You should see "Google App Engine Standard Project" in a "Google Cloud Platform" category.
+   "Google App Engine Standard Project" should appear in a "Google Cloud Platform" folder.
+   Also check that the App Engine logo (a cartoon plane) also appears.
+1. Click the "Next >" button.
+1. The New App Engine Standard Project dialog appears.
+1. Verify that the "Finish" button is disabled.
+1. Verify that "Use default location" button is checked.
+1. Into the project name field, type "foo".
+If you see "A project with that name already exists in the workspace." try some other name.
+1. Verify that the "Finish" button is now enabled.
+1. In the "Java package:" field, type "com.google.testplan".
+1. In the "App Engine Project ID" field type "testplan".
+1. Click the "Finish" button.
+1. Verify that a project named "foo" (or whatever name you picked in step 6) is now created in the package explorer.

 # Edit the project sample code